ShubhayanS/eLab-Reports-Downloader/README.md

 ## What it does?

 This script is for downloading reports of eLab automatically thus saving the hassle of individually downloading the reports.
+However changing the url in the script, this script can work for other eLabs too.

 ```3rd year``` : OS (C, C++)